 And its eternity

-Craving the brotherly source of evil in me
+Avid for the fraternal source of evil in me,

 They lay me down and drink me;

-And the dry hand that seeks my heart to break it.
+And the dry hand seeking my heart to crush it.

 What reflection of dawn wanders in here?